 One of my dreams is to develop efficient EV powertrains, which I believe have the potential to be a game-changer because it can reduce energy consumption, thus leading to lower carbon footprint.
 As such, the Automotive Research Center at UMich’s Walter E. Lay Automotive laboratory is something I really look forward to.
 Its facilities and Prof. Heath Hofmann’s work on novel-high performance powertrain would enable me to develop core competencies in electromechanical systems, which will help me with the development of high-efficiency electric powertrains.
 Moreover, UMich’s “Electric Machinery and Drives” and “Electrical Engineering Systems Design” courses would further aid me in developing, testing, and prototyping the design of electrical systems: the main building blocks that enable the basic functionality of EV.
-Through this gained knowledge, my hope is to be able to start an EV powertrain specialty parts manufacturing in Indonesia with the end goal of starting a fully functional end-to-end EV manufacturing company.
+Through this gained knowledge, my hope is to be able to start an EV powertrain specialty parts manufacturing company in Indonesia with the end goal of starting a fully functional end-to-end EV manufacturing company.

 In addition, UMich’s Summer Undergraduate Research in Engineering (SURE) will prepare and equip me with exciting research internships.
-I hope to work on numerous interesting research projects under Professor Bogdan Epureanu, who specializes in automotive structures to widen my knowledge on autonomous vehicles.
-SURE’s ME Project #5 - Immersive Environment for Autonomous Vehicles using Unreal Engine Simulations - is a program that could only be found at UMich, and this will enable me to enhance the physical and theoretical understanding of vehicle designs.
-In addition, SURE is a great place to sharpen my engineering skills on real-world application.
-For instance, this will give me fundamental knowledge in implementing the autonomous system of the EV I plan to build.
+I hope to work on numerous interesting research projects under Professor Bogdan Epureanu, who specializes in automotive structures, to widen my knowledge on autonomous vehicles.
+SURE’s ME Project #5—Immersive Environment for Autonomous Vehicles using Unreal Engine Simulations—is a program that can only be found at UMich, and working on it would enhance my physical and theoretical understanding of vehicle designs.
+In addition, SURE is a great place to apply my engineering skills in the real world, which will give me fundamental knowledge in implementing the autonomous system of the EV I plan to build.

 Besides engineering skills and knowledge, I strongly believe that innovation is possible when it is coupled with entrepreneurial knowledge because it allows one to create a balance between technological advancement, raw material supplies and management, and market fit.
-UMich’s Center for Entrepreneurship allows me to do just that - exposing me to the basic entrepreneurial skills like financial modeling, business sustainability, and market research.
-The “Business Entrepreneurship in Thought and Action” course will also advance my skills in analyzing an actual business situation.
+UMich’s Center for Entrepreneurship allows me to do just that—exposing me to the basic entrepreneurial skills like financial modeling, business sustainability, and market research.
+The “Business Entrepreneurship in Thought and Action” course will also advance my skills in analyzing a real business case study.
 Because of this, I also plan to pursue a minor in business.

 Furthermore, UMich will also help me pursue a multitude of activities through the Wilson Student Team Project Center, which offers varying clubs related to my interest.
-I felt an immediate connection with clubs such as Michigan Electric Racing, Supermileage, and Solar Car where I can challenge myself and at the same time build my engineering skills.
+During my research, I felt an immediate connection with clubs such as Michigan Electric Racing, Supermileage, and Solar Car where I can challenge myself and at the same time develop my engineering skills.

-With a good mix of electrical engineering and entrepreneurship courses as well as UMich’s one of a kind programs and facilities, I am confident that UMich is the perfect institution in supporting my ambition to create my own electric vehicle company in Indonesia.
+With a good mix of electrical engineering and entrepreneurship courses, as well as UMich’s one of a kind programs and facilities, I am confident that UMich is the perfect institution in supporting my ambition to create my own electric vehicle company in Indonesia.

+Hi Mellvin!

+This is a pretty good draft.
+Most of the edits I made were copyedits (diction, missing commas, that kind of thing).
+I made a few comments that you need to address, but these are also just asking for clarification or rephrasing.
+All in all, a great essay—you’ve clearly done your research and it shows.
+Good luck with your applications!

+Chiara